mwerezak/stackscript/README.md

     >>> (x y) somefunc | anotherfunc!

-Using the `!` may necessitate working with lists and tuples.
+Using the `!` may necessitate working with lists and tuples, so some support for that is built in.

 The unpack operator `~` will take a list or tuple and push its contents onto the stack.
+The pack operator `<<` will take an integer and collect that many items from the stack into a new tuple.

+    >>> 'a' 'b' 'c' 3<<
+    ('a' 'b' 'c')

-The indexing operator `$` that replaces a list and an integer with the n-th item in the list.
+The indexing operator `$` replaces a list and an integer with the n-th item in the list.
 Indices start at 1.

     >>> ['a' 'b' 'c' 'd' 'e'] 2$
     ] 'b'